 “In order to offer this safe and more effective option, as well as attract industry partners, we must invest in facilities that provide flexible and complex operating space,” says cardiologist Kim Eagle, M.D., a director of the Cardiovascular Center and the Albion Walter Hewlett Professor of Internal Medicine.
 “It is an essential component of any state-of-the-art cardiovascular center.”

-The University of Michigan Health System will match support from the Aikens family for the capital project with preliminary plans for opening in 2015.
+The University of Michigan Health System will match support from the Aikens family for the capital project.

 Hybrid operating rooms enable the minimally invasive repair of heart valves and treatment of arrhythmias, aortic aneurysms and coronary arteries.
 Patients, especially the elderly, recover more quickly from less invasive procedures.